Cannoli Shells

 And you might think they would freeze fairly well, but they actually get pretty soggy after just a week or two.

-So, really, it’s best to wait and prepare the pastry pretty close to the filling and to store them at room temperature.
+It’s best to wait and prepare the pastry pretty close to frying and to store them at room temperature.
+Again: unfilled!
+Wait until you’re ready to bite down to add the filling.

 What’s the difference between a cream horn and a cannoli?